 Enter: Deal Desk.

-The goal of Deal Desk is to find agreement regarding the appropriate pricing of a particular deal.
+The goal of Deal Desk is to find an agreement regarding the appropriate pricing of a particular deal.
 This decision is based on the summary presented through discussion with all involved teams.

 Great deal desks are built on three major pillars: